Lightbug-HQ/lightbug_http/README.md

 This is not production ready yet.
 We're aiming to keep up with new developments in Mojo, but it might take some time to get to a point when this is safe to use in real-world applications.

 Lightbug currently has the following features:
- - [x] Pure Mojo!
-No Python dependencies.
+ - [x] Pure Mojo HTTP 1.1 server with no Python dependencies.
 Everything is fully typed, with no `def` functions used
- - [x] HTTP Server and Client implementations
- - [x] TCP and UDP support
  - [x] Cookie support

  ### Check Out These Mojo Libraries: